PacoReinaCampo/MPSoC-NTM/doc/isa/msp430/markdown/verification/test-64.md

 | `rv64um-v-remw`          | `no passed` |

 :RV64M - "RV64M Standard Extension for Integer Multiply and Divide (+ RV32M)"

+This table outlines the RV64M extension, which extends RV32M to support integer multiplication and division instructions in 64-bit implementations, enhancing computational capabilities.

 | test rv64                | status      |
 |--------------------------|:------------|